Welcome to Andy Weber Studios

 Pilgrimage in 1973

-On our left side in the sheer cliffs I detect many caves, like windows in a high rise apartment block, pointing out that this was once a power spot.
+The above image depicts us in the sheer cliffs I detect many caves, like windows in a high rise apartment block, pointing out that this was once a power spot.
 Apparently these dwellings were accessible only by ropes.
 Yogis, monks and meditators used these for retreats, which lasted months, even years to find The first sunrays hit the peaks and turn the mountain caps into glowing golden light.
 Our path leads through a stupa/temple.
 I am the last to enter and stop.
 The walls and ceiling are decorated with mandalas and deities, some crudely executed but the colours are rich and of natural sources which gives them the extra breath and glow of mother earth.
 My eyes wander from mandala to mandala and my mind gets locked in…a blissful feeling spreads through my body.
 The mandalas begin to vibrate and no longer are my eyes seeing the colours and shapes…no more the I who sees and feels, just bliss and inner peace…I have come home. their inner goal.

 The younger sadhu, Mayagiri (mountain of love) drags me out of the temple and reality, however beautiful and painful, sets in again.

 On my journey to that temple I had met many high beings, solitary meditators, yogis, gurus and lamas, even seen the Dalai Lama, visited many temples and gompas, meditated in caves, visited many powerful places….and seen many tangkhas, but that experience on that cold morning was beyond the ordinary, beyond my mind.